hdShang/arxiv-daily/docs/cs-AI/2025-08-27/papers/250819576v2-rest-rl-achieving-accurate-code-reasoning-of-llms-with-optimized-sel.md

 ---
 layout: default
-title: ReST-RL: Achieving Accurate Code Reasoning of LLMs with Optimized Self-Training and Decoding
+title: "ReST-RL: Achieving Accurate Code Reasoning of LLMs with Optimized Self-Training and Decoding"
 ---

 # ReST-RL: Achieving Accurate Code Reasoning of LLMs with Optimized Self-Training and Decoding